lynnfaraday/aresmush.com/tutorials/manage/upgrades.md

 Sometimes, rather than dealing with the conflict it's easier to just copy/paste the code for that file from [GitHub](http://github.com/aresmush/aresmush) and start fresh.
 Once you have the new main Ares version, you can redo your custom changes.

 If you run into trouble resolving conflicts, don't be shy about [asking for help](/feedback.html).

+## Upgrading Extras

+Sometimes contributors will release a new version or patch for an existing Ares Extra plugin.
+These are upgraded independently from the main code.
+See [Upgrading Extras](/tutorials/code/extras.html#updating-plugins).

+## Upgrade Trouble FAQs

+Here are some common issues people report when upgrading.

+### Game Won't Start

+After an upgrade, the game won't start.